choppy-tor/choppytor/README.md

 ```bash
 python callee.py 10.8.0.1 9001 1008 1234 30 8000 Julius2.wav recording_
 ```

-1. Calculate the PESQ scores using the script "test_pesq.py" under the directory [PESQ_check](PESQ_check).
-Make sure you provide the correct reference audio sample.
-2. Plot the scores using "PESQ_plot.ipynb"

 ## License

 This project is licensed under the XYZ License - see the [LICENSE.md](./LICENSE.md) file for details (if you have one).